neungkl/instant-grader/README.md

 Currently tools are support 6 languages.
 (C, C++, Java, Python, Ruby, Haskell)<br>
 If you need more language you can customize via `--compile` and `--run` option.<br>
-Even customize delimiter for test case in your file can edit via `-in` and `-out` <br>
+Even more, customize delimiter for test case in your file can edit via `-in` and `-out` <br>

-There are some sample file in `samepleFile` directory provide some basic stuff.
+There are some sample file in `sampleFile` directory provide some basic stuff.
 And some sample test case in each file.
-Also include a file with stack overflow behavior you can test it with instant grader to see what its result look like.
+Also include a file with stack overflow behavior.
+You can test it and play along with instant grader to see what its result look like.

 #### Here a list of useful command

-Multi-language support (depend on extension of file).
+- Multi-language support (depend on extension of file).
 No need to configure anything.

 ```sh
 $ ./grader code.c